You can configure

-Specifies the browser to use to capture screenshots.
-Valid options are
+- Specifies the browser to use to capture screenshots.
+This setting exists for

 xpack.reporting.capture.browser.type is set to

-chromium you can also specify the following settings.
+chromium (default) you can also specify the following settings.

 - Elastic recommends that you research the feasibility of enabling unprivileged user namespaces.
 See Chromium Sandbox for additional information.
 Defaults to false for all operating systems except Debian, Red Hat Linux, and CentOS which use true